plinck/TriviaGame/README.md

 ## Bugs, known issues and TODOs

-* Make it look better - Colors and Design
+* Make it look a little better - Colors and Design
 * Test on mobile phone - 640px may not be right to switch to columns
+* pesky little &#39; issue.
+Works on test JSON but not on JSON retrieved from Web.
+Odd.
+I know its a unicode thing but trying to find simple way to fix.
 * Refactor a little but I am not gonna waste my time putting in classes since it is so simple
-* Fix VSCode use strict mode

 - - -